NEW ADDITIONAL PAY PROCEDURE FOR PERIODS BEGINNING FALL 2016:

 - Institutional Base Salary: As of July 1, 2013 the basis of the salary used for the calculation of salary charges to Federal projects consists of a faculty members regular compensation for his appointment as faculty member.
 It does not include any additional compensation for additional appointments (e.g. Director of a Center) or Special Consultants pay.

-- NSF projects must not exceed 2 months pay for the summer/winter semester break period.
-Projects with all other Federal agencies must not exceed 3 months pay for the summer/winter semester break period.
+- Other Federal Agencies: Projects with all other Federal agencies must not exceed 3 months pay for the spring/summer/winter semester break period.

 Non-Federal Project: A different salary is permitted, if appropriate for work performed and if allowed by funding source.